kulcsarrudolf/pasztor.at/content/blog/2016-10-21-sql-introduction-part2.md

 categories: blog
 date: "2016-10-21T00:00:00Z"
 publishDate: "2016-10-21T00:00:00Z"
-excerpt: In the previous episode of our journey we have spoken about the basics of writing an SQL query.
+summary: In the previous episode of our journey we have spoken about the basics of writing an SQL query.
 However, we did not speak of the limitations you can place on SQL tables.
 tags: